San Patricio Language Institute History: A Timeline

 This timeline tells the story of San Patricio Language Institute, founded by Graciela Susana Guglielmone in 1971.

-Today, under the leadership of its Managing Director, Patricio Ferrari, and Director, Daniela Novo, San Patricio fosters a fertile, friendly environment while striving for excellence in foreign language education.
+Today, under the leadership of its Managing Director, Patricio Ferrari, San Patricio fosters a fertile, friendly environment while striving for excellence in foreign language education.